 Effects and Dangers of Texting and Driving

 A significant number of car accidents are caused by distracted driving.
-When drivers lose focus while texting behind the wheel, they put their lives and the safety of others drivers, passengers and pedestrians at risk.
+When drivers lose focus while texting behind the wheel, they put their lives and the safety of other drivers, passengers and pedestrians at risk.

 Here are some dangers of texting and driving: